 There’s something I’ve noticed about skilled musicians; we tend to be good critics.

-In a sense, the better the critic you are, the better you can grow to become as a musician.
+In a sense, the better the critic you are, the faster you can grow as a musician.

 If you are conscious enough to see where the holes are in your own playing, you can also figure out where you need to improve.

 Self-improvement is where being a good critic pays off.
-However, applying that to every area of life can get you into trouble.
+Applying that to every area of life, however, can be problematic.

 Let me explain.